cose-wg/HPKE/draft-ietf-cose-hpke.md

 - pkR: The recipient public key, converted into HPKE public key.
 - kdf_id: Depends on the COSE-HPKE algorithm used.
 - aead_id: Depends on the COSE-HPKE algorithm used.
-- info: Defaults to the empty string; mutually known private information MAY be used instead.
+- info: Canonical encoding of the Recipient_structure.
-- aad: Canonical encoding of the Recipient_structure.
+- aad: Defaults to the empty string; externally provided information MAY be used instead.
 - pt: The raw key for the next layer down.

 The outputs are used as follows: